mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

   and snoop around all over the Internet.
 - Whitelisting of Google, Bing and CloudFlare IP Ranges
 - Your own IP Ranges that you want to block can be easily added.
+- .htaccess and robots.txt files version for users unable to run the full bot blocker

 Usage: recommended to be saved as /etc/apache2/custom.d/globalblacklist.conf
        - us an Include as per the example below to load the file into any host